Original/Pre-Crisis + The Legacy of Superwoman

-Our gal ran for the Senate (#62) and her opponent was Superman, while her campaign manager was the 5th-dimensional imp, Mr. Mxyzptlk.
+And Lois once ran for Senate — her opponent was Superman and her campaign manager was the 5th-dimensional imp, Mr. Mxyzptlk!
 In the end, both candidates were disiqualified because of legal technicalities.
 The governor then appointed Perry White as interim Senator until a special election could be called.
 For a while, the planet had a new editor, Van Benson, who was secretly an FBI operative on a case in metropolis.
-Later, Perry returned to the Planet — and lost the special Senate election.
+Later, Perry returned to the Planet after losing the special Senate election. (#62)

 When writer Grant Morrison reinvented the Crime Syndicate in JLA: Earth 2 (2000), his version of the evil Superwoman was Lois Lane in that reality.
 (The alter ego of the original, Earth-Three Superwoman was never revealed.)
 Morrison's model for the evil Earth-3 Superwoman was used in her New 52 and Rebirth incarnations as well.